junweiluo/FunProjects/README.md

 # RotateMatrix

-input a degree (90X) and the matrix will rotate accordingly.
+input a degree (90X) and the matrix will rotate accordingly.  using numpy will make the code succint.